-RISKS OF RHINOPLASTY SURGERY
+RISKS OF RHINOPLASTY SURGERY FOLLOWING CLEFT LIP / PALATE

 With any type of activity there is inherent risk.
-An individual's choice to undergo a surgical procedure is based on the comparison of the risk to potential benefit.
+An individual's or family's choice for a patient to undergo a surgical procedure is based on the comparison of the risk to potential benefit.
 Although the majority of patients do not experience the following complications, you should discuss each of them with your plastic surgeon to make sure you understand the risks, potential complications, and consequences of rhinoplasty.

 Bleeding - It is possible, though unusual, that you may have problems with bleeding during or after surgery.
-Should postoperative bleeding occur, it may require emergency treatment to stop the bleeding or blood transfusion.
-Do not take any aspirin or anti-inflammatory medications for ten days before surgery., as this contributes to a greater risk of bleeding.
+Should postoperative bleeding occur, it may require emergency treatment to stop the bleeding or a blood transfusion.
+Do not take any aspirin or anti-inflammatory medications for ten days before surgery, as this contributes to a greater risk of bleeding.
 Hypertension (high blood pressure) that is not under good medical control may cause bleeding during or after surgery.
 Accumulations of blood under the skin may delay healing and cause scarring.